Charlotte Brontë: Death

-Charlotte became pregnant soon after her wedding, but her health declined rapidly and, according to Gaskell, she was attacked by "sensations of perpetual nausea and ever-recurring faintness".
+Charlotte became pregnant soon after her wedding, but her health declined rapidly and, according to Gaskell, she was subject to "sensations of perpetual nausea and ever-recurring faintness".
 She died, along with her unborn child, on 31 March 1855, three weeks before her 39th birthday.
-Her death certificate gives the cause of death as phthisis, but biographer Claire Harman, among others, suggests that she died from dehydration and malnourishment due to vomiting caused by severe morning sickness or hyperemesis gravidarum.
+Her death certificate gives the cause of death as phthisis, but biographer Claire Harman, among others, suggests that she died from complications caused by severe morning sickness or hyperemesis gravidarum.
 She was buried in the family vault in the Church of St Michael and All Angels at Haworth.

 The Professor, Charlotte's first novel, was published posthumously in 1857.
 The fragment of a new novel she had been writing in her last years has been twice completed by recent authors, the more famous version being Emma Brown: A Novel from the Unfinished Manuscript by Charlotte Brontë by Clare Boylan in 2003.
 Most of her writings about the imaginary country of Angria have also been published since her death.
-In 2018, The New York Times published a belated obituary for her.